bagustris/speech-recognition-course/M4_Language_Modeling/readme.md

 An N-gram language model effectively records the N-grams in the training data, since each such N-gram yields a probability estimate that becomes a parameter in the model.
 This has the disadvantage that model size grows almost linearly with the amount of training data.
 It would be good to eliminate parameters that are redundant, i.e., where the back-off mechanism gives essentially the same result after removing a higher-order N-gram parameter.
 In a related task, we may want to shrink a model down to a certain size (for practical reasons) such that the least important parameters are removed to save space.

 We can use the notion of entropy (or perplexity) to perform these tasks in a principled way.
-For each N-gram probability in the model, we can compute the change in entropy (perplexity) this entails, and if the difference is below some threshold eliminate, or prune, the parameter.
+For each N-gram probability in the model, we can compute the change in entropy (perplexity) this entails, and if the difference is below some threshold eliminates, or prune, the parameter.
 After pruning probabilities, the model needs to be renormalized (back-off weights recomputed).

 To make this algorithm practical, we don't need or want to use a separate test set to estimate entropy.
 Instead, we can use the entropy of the distribution embodied by the model itself.
 This leads to a succinct and [efficient pruning criterion](https://arxiv.org/pdf/cs/0006025v1.pdf) that uses only the information contained in the model.